Gtxplosiom/directory-auto-sorter/README.md

 # directory-auto-sorter

-sorts files and group them into a directory
+A simple desktop system-tray app that sorts files and group them into a directory

-has two modes: file-type and date sorting
+It has two modes: file-type and date sorting

-disclaimer don't use in system folders
+Warning: don't use in system folders